CLICK HERE TO REGISTER

 Sleep is the Best Medicine: Play Therapy Approaches to Childhood Sleep Problems (3 CE Credits)

-Sleep problems can wreak havoc on anyone’s life, especially a child’s.
-According to the American Family Physician, up to 50% of children are affected by sleep disorders or difficulties.
-Sleep disturbance may directly influence social, emotional, academic and behavioral functioning in children and adolescents (Owens, Chervin, & Hoppin, 2019).
+Sleep problems can wreak havoc on anyone’s life, especially a child.
+Research suggests that roughly 20% - 30% of children are currently affected by sleep disorders or sleep-related symptoms which directly influence social, emotional, academic and/or behavioral functioning (Owens, Chervin, & Hoppin, 2019).

-Play therapy can be effective in addressing this challenge.
-While this approach is not the sole treatment for childhood sleep problems, we might improve the therapeutic outcomes by including play therapy interventions in the treatment planning process.
+Play therapy is an effective approach to addressing this challenge for children.
+While play therapy is not the answer for every child with sleep problems, we could improve the outcomes of therapeutic interactions by including play therapy interventions in the treatment planning process.

 (Trainer: Christina Scott, LPCC-S, NCC is a licensed counselor and supervisor in Ohio.
 A proud geek therapist,